 While challenges provide opportunities for learning, they can, at times, also be overwhelming.
-Whenever this is the case it’s typically characterized by structures involving resistances.
+Whenever this is the case, the overwhelm is typically characterized by structures involving resistances.

 History of Developmental Trauma Disorder

-The diagnosis of Development Trauma Disorder is relatively new.
-It seeks to clarify and identify a range of anxiety and dissociative disorders, and place them under one umbrella, instead of attributing a variety of conditions to one person.
+The diagnosis of Developmental Trauma Disorder is relatively new.
+It seeks to clarify and identify a range of anxiety and dissociative disorders and place them under one umbrella, instead of attributing a variety of conditions to one person.

 PTSD & Developmental Trauma Disorder

-While Post-Traumatic Stress Disorder can be highly complex, in itself it is far surpassed by Development Trauma Disorder in terms of depth, impact and complexity.
+While Post-Traumatic Stress Disorder can be highly complex, it is far surpassed by Developmental Trauma Disorder in terms of depth, impact and complexity.